G4Vi/MHFS/README.md

 ## Development Info

-emscripten is required to build wasm.
+emscripten is required to build Wasm.
 A full build is done with `make -j4`.
 A build without the XS extension can be done with `make -j4 noxs`

 `./debug.pl` is provided to kill instances of MHFS, build MHFS [including emscripten and XS], and launch `server.pl`.